 In 2014, the Bulldogs enjoyed a banner season, going 24-5 with a final ranking of No. 4.
 Georgia captured the SEC Tournament title, the NCAA Tournament's No. 1 overall seed for the first time in school history, advanced to the NCAA Quarterfinals plus saw the top duo of Laren Herring and Maho Kowase reach the NCAA Doubles Final.
 For his efforts, Bernstein was recognized as the ITA Southeast Region Assistant Coach of the Year.

 In 2013, Bernstein helped Georgia to a 24-4 record, an NCAA Quarterfinals and a final ranking of No. 5.
 He also helped the program win its first SEC Championship since 2009.

-A native of Winder, Ga., Bernstein returns to Georgia after spending the past season as an assistant coach for the University of Alabama women's tennis team.
-The Crimson Tide finished the season ranked 11th - their highest final ranking in program history.
+A native of nearby Winder, Ga., Bernstein returned to Georgia prior to the 2012-13 campaign after spending one season as an assistant coach for the University of Alabama women's tennis team.
+The Crimson Tide finished the season No. 11 - their highest final ranking in program history.
 Alabama posted an 18-5 record, claimed the SEC Western Division with a 10-1 league mark and played host to an NCAA Regional for the first time in school history.